stefanofoti/musa/docs/Design.md

 ## How MuSa comes to life
 We thought about many commons issues that a visitor have when he visits a museum, such as:
-- limited time for take a full visit
+- limited time to take a full visit
 - meeting on his path of some pieces of arts that do not match with his interests
 - the desire of having more details about an opera, but at the same time he does not like to have a physical or audio guide for several reasons